Interstate 24 Ohio River Bridge

-The Interstate 24 Bridge is a two-span tied arch bridge that carries I-24 across the Ohio River.
-Built in 1973, it is 5623.4 ft in length and has two main spans, 731.5 ft and 633 ft long.
+The Interstate 24 Ohio River Bridge is a two-span tied-arch bridge that carries I-24 across the Ohio River.
+It is 5623.4 ft in length and has two main spans, 731.5 ft and 633 ft long.
 It is one of two road bridges connecting the Metropolis-Brookport, Illinois area with Paducah, Kentucky, with the other being the Brookport Bridge upstream to the east.
+Construction on the bridge began in June 1968, and it was opened to traffic on October 18, 1974, after many delays.